PumpCoinDEV/PumpCoin/README.md

 - 30 seconds block target
 - 10000 coins per block initially
 - PoW payout will be halved every week for the first 5 weeks
-- ~~After 5 weeks, the PoW payout will be fixed at 100 coin per block~~ PoW completely removed from block 220000
+- ~~After 5 weeks, the PoW payout will be fixed at 100 coin per block~~ PoW completely remvoed from block 220000
 - Difficulty retargets every block
 - PoS variable interests:
 	- 1st year: 25%